alizaykashif-dev/nana-to-do-list/readme.md

-# NANA To-Do List
+# To-Do List

-A NANA-inspired interactive to-do list web application built with HTML, CSS and JavaScript.
+An interactive to-do list web application built with HTML, CSS and JavaScript.

 ## Features